AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/r-media-set-requests.md

     * Assume file-based video if file extension is in following set: mp3, mp4, flv, f4v, swf, xml
     * Assume file-based image otherwise

-In all cases, the resultant xml response will conform to specified XML document with set root node corresponding to the detected type.
+In all cases, the resultant xml response conforms to the specified XML document with set root node corresponding to the detected type.

 ## Inner set type detection {#section-8f46490e467247e69ce284704def06f3}

-When the outer set is detected as type media set, the response will contain a set of media set items corresponding to each media set entry in `catalog::ImageSet`.
+When the outer set is detected as type media set, the response contains a set of media set items corresponding to each media set entry in `catalog::ImageSet`.
 If the optional type parameter is specified for a particular media set entry, it is mapped to an output type according to the following table:

 |  Input type  | Output type  |
 |---|---|